 NORRIS (1) English, Scottish

-Means "from the north", either denoting someone who had moved from the north, further south or someone who lived in the northern part of a settlement.
+Means "from the north", either denoting someone who originated in the north or someone who lived in the northern part of a settlement.

 Northrop is a name of a town in England.
 It means "north farm".

 Originally taken from a place name meaning "north wood" in Old English.

 Means "dweller at the river" from the Middle English atten eye

 Originally denoted a person who was from Odell (Bedfordshire), England.